techie-joe/core/README.md

 plugins:
 - jekyll-remote-theme
-# add jekyll-remote-theme to the existing plugins list if you already have one.
+# add jekyll-remote-theme to the plugins list.

 manual_update_at: 2025-09-25 11:06:35 +0000
 # manually record the time the site is updated.